rust-lang/book/second-edition/nostarch/chapter15.md

 wouldn’t be able to trust in the guarantees Rust makes.
 However, if Rust rejects a correct program, the programmer will be inconvenienced, but nothing catastrophic can occur.
-The `RefCell<T>` type is useful when you’re sure your code follows the borrowing rules, but the compiler is unable to understand and guarantee that.
+The `RefCell<T>` type is useful when you’re sure your code follows the borrowing rules but the compiler is unable to understand and guarantee that.

-Similar to `Rc<T>`, `RefCell<T>` is only for use in single-threaded scenarios and will give you a compile time error if you try using it in a multithreaded context.
+Similar to `Rc<T>`, `RefCell<T>` is only for use in single-threaded scenarios and will give you a compile-time error if you try using it in a multithreaded context.
 We’ll talk about how to get the functionality of `RefCell<T>` in a multithreaded program in Chapter 16.